Pink Tagliatelle with Ricotta Cream

 Pink tagliatelle and ricotta cream

-• Put water for the pasta on the stove and meanwhile prepare the ricotta sauce.
-Place the warm milk, ricotta, salt, and pepper in your blender, and blend for 2 minutes.
-Scrape down with a spatula and add the grated Parmesan, mix for 1 minute.
+• Put the water for the pasta on the stove and in the meantime let’s prepare the ricotta sauce.
+Put the warm milk, ricotta, salt, and pepper in the blender cup, and blend for 2 minutes.
+Scrape with the spatula, add the grated Parmesan and mix for 1 minute.

 ricotta sauce

-• Cook the pasta in abundant salted water with a tablespoon of seed oil to prevent the pasta from sticking.
+• Cook the pasta in plenty of salted water with a tablespoon of vegetable oil to prevent the pasta from sticking.

 Pink tagliatelle and ricotta cream

-• As soon as the pasta is cooked, drain it, reserving a ladle of cooking water, transfer it to a bowl, and add the ricotta sauce, mix and…
+• As soon as the pasta is cooked, drain it, reserving a ladle of cooking water, then transfer it to a bowl, add the ricotta sauce, mix and…

 Pink tagliatelle and ricotta cream

 • serve with a little black pepper on top.
-Here are the Pink Tagliatelle with Ricotta Cream ready.
+The Pink tagliatelle and ricotta cream are ready.

-• Place the red beetroot, cut into pieces, eggs, and olive oil in the Thermomix bowl.
-Chop 1 min. speed 8.
-Scrape down with a spatula and add the two flours, knead: Dough / 2 min.
+• Put the beetroot cut into pieces, eggs, and olive oil in the blender cup.
+Blend for 1 min. speed 8.
+Scrape down with the spatula, add the 2 flours, knead: Knead/2 min.

 Bimby

-• Transfer the dough to the work surface, compact it with your hands until smooth and homogeneous, and wrap it in plastic wrap.
+• Transfer the dough to the work surface, compact it with your hands until you obtain a smooth and homogeneous dough, and wrap it in plastic wrap.
 Let it rest at room temperature for 15 minutes.

-• Now that the pasta has rested, cut the dough into 4 pieces and pass them one by one through the rollers of the pasta machine, from the widest to the thinnest and finally through the tagliatelle cutters.
+• Now that the pasta has rested, cut the dough into 4 pieces, and pass them one by one through the pasta machine rollers, from the widest to the narrowest setting and finally through the tagliatelle cutter.

 Pink tagliatelle and ricotta cream

-• If you want to use a rolling pin, leave the dough whole, and start flattening it from the center outwards until it is very thin, then roll it onto itself dusting with flour.
-Once you have a roll, use a knife to cut the pasta sheets into the desired size.
+• If you want to use a rolling pin, leave the dough whole, and start flattening it from the center outwards until it becomes very thin, then roll it on itself, dusting with flour.
+Once you have a roll, slice the tagliatelle to the desired size with a knife.

 Pink tagliatelle and ricotta cream

-• For the Ricotta Sauce, place the milk, ricotta, salt, and pepper in the Thermomix bowl.
-2 min, 98°F speed 2.
-Scrape down with a spatula, add the grated Parmesan, and mix 1 min, speed 3.
+• The Ricotta Sauce, Put the milk, ricotta, salt, and pepper in the blender cup.
+2 min, 99°F speed 2.
+Scrape down with the spatula, add the grated Parmesan and mix for 1 min, speed 3.

 ricotta sauce

-• Cook the pasta in abundant salted water with a tablespoon of seed oil to prevent the pasta from sticking.
+• Cook the pasta in plenty of salted water with a tablespoon of vegetable oil to prevent the pasta from sticking.

 Pink tagliatelle and ricotta cream